-This method is not as effective as the previous one, but it is the best approach to catch mice and dispose of them.
+This method is not as effective as the previous one, but it is the best approach to catching mice and disposing of them.
 The baby powder prevents the rat from moving, making it easy for us to trap them.
 Baby powder should be liberally sprinkled in areas where mice are regularly spotted.

 The fragrance of castor oil makes rodents avoid invading or inhabiting the area.
 Infested regions should be treated with a few drops of castor oil.
 Repeat the procedure once every 3–4 days.
-Citronella oil, like castor oil, can be used in the same way.
+Citronella oil, like castor oil, can be used similarly.